Summer Residency Lab

-The Ground Floor is supported by the National Endowment for the Arts/ArtWorks, Time Warner Foundation Inc., Bank of America, and individual supporters of Berkeley Rep’s Create Campaign.
+The Ground Floor is supported by the National Endowment for the Arts, the Tournesol Project, Bank of America, Frances Hellman & Warren Breslau, Michael & Sue Steinberg, Barry Williams & Lalita Tademy, and other individual supporters of Berkeley Rep’s Create Campaign.

 We invite artists to apply with projects that would benefit from a residency in Berkeley for 1–4 weeks.
 Berkeley Rep will provide transportation, housing, rehearsal space, basic technical support, and a modest stipend.
-Applicants must be available for residency between June 20 and July 16, 2017.
-Previous applicants may re-apply.
+Applicants must be available for residency between June 4–30, 2019.
+Previous applicants may reapply.
 There is no limit on the number of projects an artist may apply with.
 We do accept applications from international artists.

 This is a developmental residency.
 Projects looking for a full production are not eligible.
 If you are applying for an adaptation, please have the underlying rights already secured.
 We do not accept scripts along with application forms.
-If a proposed project makes it to the second round, we will then request more information, including whatever may already be written.
+If a proposed project makes it to the second round, we will then request a work sample, which may include whatever may already be written, if applicable.

-The Ground Floor is supported by the National Endowment for the Arts/ArtWorks, Time Warner Foundation Inc., Bank of America, and individual supporters of Berkeley Rep’s Create Campaign.
+The Ground Floor is supported by the National Endowment for the Arts, the Tournesol Project, Bank of America, Frances Hellman & Warren Breslau, Michael & Sue Steinberg, Barry Williams & Lalita Tademy, and other individual supporters of Berkeley Rep’s Create Campaign.

 Introduction to The Ground Floor ambassador program